roc-ket-cod-er/CustomDevBoard/journal.md

 Ok. there are 2 different types of GPS modules.
 Those with built in antennas and those without.
 I need to now figure out which to use.
 I am leaning towards those with built in ones, as they will be significantly easier, but also harder to find and more expensive.
 Let me go do some thinking.

 **HOURS COMPLETED: 5.5 (*TOTAL: 68.5*)**

+## Day 25: June 27: GPS

+I never knew that GPS is soooo haarrrrrrrrrddd.

+Bro I've literally spend like 2 hours looking for a suitable GPS module, and I can't find a single one.
+After 2 hours.
+TWO!!

+Well I wish I had something to add but thats it. :( I couldn't find a half decent GPS chip.
+I might need to use a premanufactured one, but that would just be sad :(

+**HOURS COMPLETED 2 *(TOTAL:70.5*)**